Home » Getting Started » Info for New Saddle Hunters

 Your safety is more important than ANYTHING ELSE.
 Thinking you are safe doesn’t matter unless you are SURE you are safe.
 If something CAN go wrong, it eventually will.
 Make your safety non-negotiable.
 Digest the info on the Safety page:

-The reason this is the lowest priority is simply because that’s where most hunters (who are stuck with a climbing system fit for a specific type of tree) tend to put it.
+Regarding versatility in tree selection, most saddle hunters are stuck with a climbing system fit for a specific type of tree.
 But in order to be successful hunters, we do not want to be limited in terms of tree selection.
 The tree we need to climb:

 • Might have multiple trunks